 The move was successful, the new apartment is mostly furnished, but the cat has been attracting attention for a few days with uncleanliness.
 It marks the new furniture with urine, her coat suddenly shows bald spots and its eating habits have changed.
 And it doesn’t quite make sense, because prior to the move the cat had a lot of fun with the boxes and the bubble wrap.
 In general, cats have a strong connection to territories.
-Hence, a move can be very stressful for them.
+Hence, moving your pet can be very stressful.
 This article will tell you how to prepare your cats for the move and how to make them feel at home in their new surroundings.

 Prior to the move with cats

 First of all, make sure that you can move into your new home with a pet if you are renting.

 In this phase it is important to take enough time for the cat.
 Cuddling and playing sessions should not be neglected, despite the stress of moving.
 It is also advantageous to think about the organization and furnishing of your new home at this stage of the move:

 - Is the new home safe for cats?